 - Phone: 248-955-3219

 The focus is on baby and mom at this all-natural play/wellness center.
 Stop by for drop-in play and get away from the modern devices and distractions while your little one enjoys handmade, natural toys intended to stimulate imagination.
-Chat with like-minded caregivers or join in classes and support groups on breast-feeding, baby wearing and natural childbirth.
+Chat with like-minded caregivers or join in classes like yoga and sign language or support groups on breastfeeding, baby wearing and natural childbirth.

 - Address: 8450 W. 10 Mile Road, Royal Oak

 - Phone: 248-541-5717

 The zoo is a classic family outing, even if your tot isn’t quite old enough to appreciate all the sights.
 Open year-round, ours boasts 125 acres of naturalistic habitat and is a great place for a stroll to see the animals.
 Then enjoy a picnic lunch or meet up with friends at the eco-friendly Arctic Café (bonus: they serve Starbucks coffee).
 Check out the Wild Summer Nights concerts in July and August and other family events throughout the year.
 Good news: kids younger than 2 years old get in free.

 - Address: 15444 N. Haggerty Road, Northville